 About the Omics and Neurobiology of Ageing Research Group

-We have state-of-the-art facilities to study the cellular and developmental biology of the brain.
+We also have state-of-the-art facilities to study the cellular and developmental biology of the brain.
 We have the expertise to culture, propagate, differentiate, engineer and transplant in animal models the neural stem cells from various sources including skin-derived neuroprogenitors and human mesenchymal stem cells from bone marrow.
 In addition, we have expertise in the derivation of new human embryonic stem cell lines including their clonal propagation.

 - Dr Nady Braidy, Group Leader